yeastrc/proxl-web-app/docs/using/spectrum-viewer.rst

 Monolink Spectrum
 ========================================
-Monolinks in ProXL are treated as modifications on residues in the same way as other post-translational modifications.
+Monolinks in proxl are treated as modifications on residues in the same way as other post-translational modifications.
 There may be multiple monolinks present in the sequence, and monolinks may appear in unlinked, crosslinked or looplinked peptides.
 In the example below, the modification on the lysine at position 7 has a mass of 156.08, the mass of the crosslinker used in this experiment when it has bound to an amino acid on one end (but not the other).
 This residue is highlighted in the "PSM Details" area and in the sequence presented in